-- 1. A minimum of 5 service hours are due to Campus Ministry no later than Tuesday, December 6, 2019. - 2.
-ALL Christian Service is due in Campus Ministry by Friday, April 3, 2020. - 3.
-Each student will be responsible for service reflections EACH semester, to be administered by all religion teachers.
-These reflections must be typed and adhere to all deadlines given by Campus Ministry and the Religion Department. - 4.
+- 2. All Christian Service is due in Campus Ministry by Monday, April 8, 2024. - 3.
 All OFF CAMPUS Christian Service must be filled out on the Off-Campus Service form or on the non-profit agency's official letterhead.
-Contact information for the agency where the service was performed, supervisor, and dates of service must be included on the form or letter. - 5.
-Parents may not sign off as the Supervisor for their son's Christian Service hours. - 6.
-Students must be working at an official Non-Profit or Charity agency.
+Contact information for the agency where the service was performed, supervisor, and dates of service must be included on the form or letter, only one form per site is needed (i.e. if you serve over multiple days, only one form is needed rather than multiple forms for the same service site). - 4.
+Parents may not sign off as the Supervisor for their son's Christian Service hours. - Students must be working at an official Non-Profit or Charity agency.
 Saintsmen may not do their volunteer work at a private residence or business.